chriswickens/Assignment-5/README.md

 # User Guide for XYZ Cinemas

-Welcome to the User Guide for [XYZ](www.xyz.com) Cinemas website, this will show you how to quickly order tickets for a movie online!
+Welcome to the User Guide for the [XYZ](www.xyz.com) Cinemas website, this will show you how to quickly order tickets for a movie online!

 ## Getting Started